FredrikRidderfalk/jump-to-recipe/src/assets/recipes/okonomiyaki.md

 - Spring onion: 3
   - Flex: Other crispy greens

-## Flex

-- **Noodles**: Use any noodles you likey, thin or thick, round or flat.
-Yes, that includes Italian pasta too.
-- **Sugar**: Use refined white sugar, brown sugar, palm sugar, or our favorite...
-Muscovado sugar!
-- **MSG**: Not necessary, but always a wonderful flavor enhancer.
-- **Chili flakes**: Or why not fresh chopped up chili if you have it.
-- **Rice vinegar**: Most vinegars are fairly identical substitutes, e.g. white wine vinegar, apple cider vinegar, etc.

 ## Instructions

 1. Bring a pot or pan of water to a boil, then salt the water to your liking and add the noodles.